Mid-Market Manufacturing ERP Software Selection Guide 2026

 Labor reporting

-Can you capture setup, run, and indirect time without slowing people down
+Can the team capture setup, run, and indirect time without slowing production

 Units of measure and conversions

-Do conversions work consistently at receiving, issuing, and shipping
+Do conversions behave consistently at receiving, issue, completion, and shipment

-Can you handle by‑product and co‑product outputs with their own UoMs
+Can you support by product and co-product outputs with different units of measure

 Scheduling and capacity

-Can you see load by work center and constraint, not just MRP suggestions
+Can you see load by work center and true constraints, not just MRP suggestions

-Is there a finite scheduling engine that respects capacity and changeovers, or is everything infinite “suggested start date” logic
+Is there finite scheduling that respects capacity, changeovers, and queues, or is everything infinite “suggested start date” logic

 Quality and rework

-Can you log non‑conformances from the floor in a few clicks
+Can nonconformances be logged from the floor in a few clicks

 How easy is it to get a quality story for a customer complaint without exporting to Excel